alitsaberi/slumber/configs/instructions/session_preparation.md

 - Give the patch a **gentle tug** to ensure all four snaps are securely in place.
 If any snap is loose, reattach it before use.

-- Reomve the plastic film.
+- Carefully peel off the plastic film.

-- Remove the white stickers that cover the areas other than the gels.
+- Carefully peel off the white stickers that cover the areas other than the gels.

 - You can throw away the white stickers, but make sure to keep the plastic film in a safe place — you’ll need it later to protect the gels.